aleph2c/miros/doc/i_mongol_example.rst

 Close_Enough_For_Circle event.

 So our horse archers circle and fire; creating an intangible rain of arrows down upon the enemy's front line.
+So far so good.
 To save themselves, the enemy loosens their ranks allowing enough space and safety for our horse archers to charge in for their next play.

 Notice that the Circle and Fire state is within the Advance state.
 Why do this?
 I did this in case an individual horse archer decided that the enemies front was sufficiently disorganized enough not to waste arrows on an imprecise bombardment; To skip the circle and fire step and just advance into a skirmish.
-To do this, they would issue a Skirmish_War_Cry and charge into the enemy's disorganized front and to make individual attacks.
+To do this, they would issue a Skirmish_War_Cry and charge into the enemy's disorganized front to make individual attacks.

 .. image:: _static/ergotic_mongol_12.svg
     :align: center